1st Marine Regiment: Operation Iraqi Freedom

 The RCT's area of operation consisted of numerous cities, most important of which was Al Fallujah.
 On 31 March 2004, four U.S. citizens working for Blackwater USA were attacked, mutilated and hung on a bridge in the city.
 On 7 April 2004, Operation Vigilant Resolve commenced in response to these deaths.
 After intense urban fighting, a political resolution was mandated and the regiment was ordered out of the city.

 Throughout September and October 2004, insurgent presence increased in Fallujah.
 Led by the 1st Marine Division, Operation Phantom Fury began with an assault north of the city, with four infantry battalions in the attack.
 Designated the division main effort, RCT-1 (3rd Battalion, 1st Marines) crossed the line of departure on 7 November 2004.
 After twelve days of intense urban combat, 1st Marine Division had defeated the insurgents and successfully fought its way to the southern end of the city capturing the western half of Fallujah.
-First Marines returned to Camp Pendleton in April 2005.
+The success of this battle set the conditions for Fallujah to participate in the January 2005 Iraqi parliamentary election.
+The regiment returned to Camp Pendleton in April 2005.